Batteries

 Storage

 Do not store batteries in a hot car.
-Store with other emergency supplies at room temperature.
+Store them with other emergency supplies at room temperature.

 Use Requirements